 To receive New Frontiers in the mail, please provide your name and mailing address.
 The John F. Kennedy Presidential Library and Museum does not sell or share any personal information or email addresses.

-Issue 24 Spring 2018 New Frontiers: Reflections on 1968 including online resources teachers can use related to Dr. Martin Luther King Jr. and Robert F. Kennedy in remembrance of their work and legacies in this the 50th-anniversary year of their assassinations; a high school lesson plan about the televised interviews President Kennedy gave regarding the challenges of Vietnam; and an article about Jacqueline Kennedy’s White House restoration with a related classroom activity for elementary and middle school grade levels.
+Issue 24 | Spring 2018: Reflections on 1968 including online resources teachers can use related to Dr. Martin Luther King Jr. and Robert F. Kennedy in remembrance of their work and legacies in this the 50th-anniversary year of their assassinations; a high school lesson plan about the televised interviews President Kennedy gave regarding the challenges of Vietnam; and an article about Jacqueline Kennedy’s White House restoration with a related classroom activity for elementary and middle school grade levels.

-Issue 23 Fall 2017 New Frontiers: An article highlighting the JFK100: Milestones & Mementos with related lesson plans for each grade level – Centennial highlights and an invitation for the Profiles in Courage Essay Contest for High School Students.
+Issue 23 |Fall 2017: An article highlighting the JFK100: Milestones & Mementos with related lesson plans for each grade level – Centennial highlights and an invitation for the Profiles in Courage Essay Contest for High School Students.

 Issue 22 | Fall 2016: An article highlights the 1960 presidential campaign and its relevance to the 2016 election season with lesson plans for televised debates as well as announcements for specialized Centennial educational programming on the horizon - including increased prizes for the Profiles in Courage Essay Contest for High School Students.